xpetit/fizzbuzz/README.md

 To stop it, type <kbd>CTRL</kbd>-<kbd>C</kbd>.

-If you don't trust this program, you can use Docker, clone this repository and run the following commands inside:
+If you don't trust this program, you can use Docker.
+Clone this repository and run the following commands inside:

 ```
 docker build --tag github.com/xpetit/fizzbuzz .